Facility: Simply Essentials

 The crew prepped areas that were bare with shot blasting and dust collection equipment from Blastrac.
 At Treadwell, each person has a role (or two).
 During the shot blasting stage, there was one crew member manning the Blastrac machine.
 “He’ll have a secondary guy that kind of bounces around to help him move around the dust collector system, rearrange hoses, to basically keep our guy manning the machine constantly moving,” Loseke said.
 Then a few other guys prepped the perimeter of the building where the shot blaster can’t go.
 They used hand grinders for those areas, “making sure that we’re getting right up to the edge of the wall prepped,” he continued.

 Because the project also included 12 40-foot-long trenches running parallel, prep also included keying and sloping to encourage the right flow.
 They applied up to 4 inches of Dur-A-Tex LM mortar, feathering it into the substrate.
 And they sloped 5,650 square feet in total.

 That’s quite a lot of fat to trim!

 Drizzle and Dust

-Cutting the room in 30-foot (9.1 m) sections, the crew was finally able to get to the coating portion of the job.
+Cutting the room in 30-foot sections, the crew was finally able to get to the coating portion of the job.
 There was a method to those sections.

-“We definitely intentionally break it up into sections not only because of the working time of the material itself but also because it’s unreasonable to expect guys to be on their hands and knees for 10,000 square feet [929.0 m²] of material in one shot,” Loseke explained.
+“We intentionally break it up into sections, not only because of the working time of the material itself, but also because it’s unreasonable to expect guys to be on their hands and knees for 10,000 sq ft of material in one shot,” Loseke explained.

 After the breaks, complete with stretching and flexing, the crew was able to “hit it again,” Loseke said.
 They also wore proper personal protective equipment (PPE), such as hard hats, high-vis vests, gloves, and steel-toed boots — “nothing out of the ordinary,” according to Loseke.